-Irritable Bowel Syndrome is a disorder that affects the large intestines, characterized by abdominal pain and discomfort.
-IBS affects between 25 and 45 million people in the United States, with symptoms ranging from mild to severe.
-(1) Learning more about IBS symptoms and treatment may help you find a natural remedy that works to soothe your IBS symptoms.
+Irritable Bowel Syndrome, commonly called IBS, is a disorder that affects the large intestines, often characterized by abdominal pain and discomfort.
+Today, IBS affects between 25 and 45 million people in the United States, with symptoms ranging from mild to severe.
+(1) Fortunately, learning more about IBS symptoms and treatment may help you find a natural remedy that works to soothe your IBS symptoms.

 - Changes in normal bowel movements